 That sounds like salesly BS...we get it but new studies on metformin pointed the way.

-This is brand new research which confirmed hunches from before.
+This is brand new research that confirmed hunches from before.

-The big study basically found that metformin used for 1 years time reversed epigenetic aging by 2.5 years.
+The big study basically found that metformin used for 1 year time-reversed epigenetic aging by 2.5 years.

 What is epigenetic aging?